One of the more intriguing developments in the world of film in recent years must be the emergence of the ‘directors

 Once the initial thrill subsided a little however and i started to listen a little more critically, i realised that at times on Vapor Trails that was about all you could audibly hear!
 For a band who had repeatedly created some immaculate productions throughout their career, too much was buried so deep in the mix that something had definitely been lost.
 Too much detail contained within the music was at times hidden or obscured in a dense, swirling fog of compressed, dissonant noise.
 It was as if there was an even better record in there somewhere just fighting to escape and be heard properly.
 A missed opportunity for sure.

-In 2002 i had little access to internet forums and the like, so these were just my own thoughts & feelings.
+In 2002 i had no real access to internet forums and the like, so these were just my own thoughts & feelings.
 It would be some time before i would fully appreciate that there was an awful lot of listeners & fans out there thinking pretty much the same thing.
-The more i investigated, words & phrases like compression, brickwalling and the ‘loudness wars’ became recurring themes.
+As I dug a little deeper words & phrases like compression, brickwalling and the ‘loudness wars’ became recurring themes.

 Crucially as time went on the band themselves began to admit that after a difficult and protracted recording process, mistakes had indeed been made and that they too were less than delighted with the end result.

 On their 2009 compilation album Retrospective 3, they dipped their toes back in the water by allowing Richard Chycki to remix 2 tracks in the shape of One Little Victory & Earthshine.
 Yet in trying to clean things up, it certainly felt like some of the raw power of the originals had now been compromised and lost.
-The subject of a full remix would continue to rear its head periodically in interviews, as time went on though it began to feel like it was a project that had definitely fallen by the wayside.
+Although the subject of a full remix would continue to rear its head periodically in interviews, as time went on it began to feel like it was a project that had definitely fallen by the wayside.

-Just over 11 years on from the original, it was announced that in the autumn of 2013 a remixed version by producer David Bottrill would indeed see the light of day.
+Just over 11 years on from the original, it was announced that in the autumn of 2013 a remixed version by producer David Bottrill would indeed finally see the light of day.